erikhuizinga/element-android/README.md

 1. Add a new flavor in the `"hackathonClient"` dimension in vector/build.gradle.
 For example, look at how the `huisarts` flavor is defined.
 2. Create a new Firebase Android App (https://console.firebase.google.com/project/vgz-hackthon-chat/overview -> + Add app) and give it package name `im.vector.app.$flavorName.debug`.
 Add (the content of) the corresponding google-services.json to vector/src/gplay/`$flavorName`/debug.
+3. Sync Gradle project (File -> Sync Project with Gradle Files).

+To run a client:

+1. Make sure the project's JDK is set to 11 (possibly 1.8, 9 or 10 also work) in Android Studio's Gradle Settings (Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle -> Gradle JDK).
+2. Select the vector (app) flavor you want in the Build Variants menu.
+3. Run the vector run configuration on a connected Android device or emulator.

 ---

 Original readme below ⬇️